verus-lang/verus/source/docs/guide/src/logatom-spec.md

 In what follows, we will refer to `ax: AX` as the "input type" of the atomic update, and `ay: AY` as the output type.
 Both `ax` and `ay` are always tracked-mode.

-This atomic specification binds an additional variable called `atomic_update` which has type `AtomicUpdate<AX, AY, PredType>`.
+This atomic specification binds an additional variable of type `AtomicUpdate<AX, AY, PredType>`.
+While the name of this `tracked` variable is user-defined, we will call it `atomic_update` throughout this guide for consistency.
 The predicate type can be given a name using the optional `type PredType` clause as seen above.
+For more information, see the [section on the predicate type](#the-predicate-type) below.

 The final two clauses `outer_mask` and `inner_mask` specify the invariant masks of the atomic update.
 We will see what they do in later sections.